Inner Tube Repair

 - Mount tube inside tire and inflate

 NOTE: Leaving on the cellophane cover over the patch will allow the patch to slide inside the tire and reduce stress on the fresh patch.
-If the patch is removed, use a dusting of talc or baby powder over the patch.
+If the cellophane is removed, use a dusting of talc or baby powder over the patch.

 If the tire has been ripped and the casing damaged, it may not hold an inner tube.
 It is possible in some cases to make a temporary repair with a tire boot such as the TB-2.
 A booted tire should not be considered a permanent repair.
 The tire should be replaced as soon as possible.

 - Locate rip in tire.
 Compare rip to size of tire boot.
 Tire boot must completely overlap rip to be effective.